Trainer Gordon Elliott banned over dead horse photo - RFI

 Three-time Grand National-winning trainer Gordon Elliott was Friday banned for a year, six months of which are suspended, by Irish racing authorities after a photograph emerged of him sitting on a dead horse.

+The 43-year-old Irishman is one of the most high-profile figures in racing after training Tiger Roll to victory at Britain's Grand National in 2018 and 2019.

+He had his first taste of glory at Aintree with Silver Birch in 2007.

-An Irish Horse Racing Regulatory Board (IHRB) panel said the 43-year-old's "extraordinarily foolish action" had damaged the reputation of the sport.
+But an Irish Horse Racing Regulatory Board (IHRB) panel said his "extraordinarily foolish action" had damaged the reputation of the sport.

-"We consider that a suspension of Mr Elliott’s training licence is merited," they said in a press release.
+"We consider that a suspension of Mr Elliott’s training licence is merited," they said in a statement, which added that the sanction would apply from March 9.

 "In all of the circumstances of this case, to reflect the seriousness of the offence and the damage to the Irish racing industry, to deter other offences of this nature and having taken into account the mitigating factors we have heard, we consider the period should be 12 months.